Indian shares flat as energy gains offset losses in financials

 The market is also looking at an optimistic scenario as the economy unlocks, expecting things will return to normal in the next three to four months, he added.

-Reliance Industries Ltd and explorer Oil and Natural Gas Corporation Ltd were among the top boosts to the Nifty 50, rising 0.40% and 3.5%, respectively.
+Reliance Industries Ltd (RELI.NS) and explorer Oil and Natural Gas Corporation Ltd (ONGC.NS) were among the top boosts to the Nifty 50, rising 0.40% and 3.5%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.